Geronimo Stilton (TV series): Main

-(voiced by Moneca Stori in season 1 and Monica Smouter in seasons 2–3) is Benjamin's best friend.
+(voiced by Moneca Stori) is Benjamin's best friend.
 She is very enthusiastic about the adventures Geronimo travels on, and she often comes along for the ride.
 She likes Thea because they share a similar high-spirited enthusiasm for life.
 Trap and Pandora also get along as well for both like to play pranks on Geronimo.
 She has a tendency to get distracted easily, which leads her into danger.
 Pandora also has a pet hamster, Mr. Nibbles.
 In the books, she is named "Bugsy Wugsy".